Ryūnosuke Akutagawa: Influences

-Akutagawa's stories were influenced by his belief that the practice of literature should be universal and can bring together Western and Japanese cultures.
-This can be seen in the way that Akutagawa uses existing works from a variety of cultures and time periods and either rewrites the story with modern sensibilities or creates new stories using ideas from multiple sources.
-Culture and the formation of a cultural identity is also a major theme in several of Akutagawa's works.
+Akutagawa's stories were influenced by his belief that the practice of literature should be universal and could bring together Western and Japanese cultures.
+The idea can be seen in the way that Akutagawa used existing works from a variety of cultures and time periods and either rewrites the story with modern sensibilities or creates new stories using ideas from multiple sources.
+Culture and the formation of a cultural identity is also a major theme in several of his works.
 In these stories, he explores the formation of cultural identity during periods in history where Japan was most open to outside influences.
-An example of this is his story Hōkyōnin no Shi ("The Martyr", 1918) which is set in the early missionary period.
+An example of this is his story Hōkyōnin no Shi ("The Death of a Disciple", 1918) which is set in the early missionary period.

-The portrayal of women in Akutagawa's stories was primarily shaped by the influence of three women who acted as his mother figures; most significant was his biological mother Fuku, from whom he worried about inheriting her mental illness.
+The portrayal of women in Akutagawa's stories was mainly shaped by the influence of three women who acted as his mother figures.
+Most significant was his biological mother Fuku, from whom he worried about inheriting her madness.
 Although Akutagawa was removed from Fuku eight months after his birth, he identified strongly with her and believed that, if at any moment he might go mad, life was meaningless.
 His aunt Fuki played the most prominent role in his upbringing, controlling much of Akutagawa's life as well as demanding much of his attention, especially as she grew older.
-Women that appear in Akutagawa's stories, much like the women he identified as mothers, were mostly written as dominating, aggressive, deceitful, and selfish.
+The women who appear in Akutagawa's stories, much like his mother figures, were for the most part written as dominating, aggressive, deceitful, and selfish.
 Conversely, men were often represented as the victims of such women.